mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 #------------------------------
-## OPTIONAL: Mapping paired-end reads to transcriptome with bowtie2
+## OPTIONAL: For mapping paired-end reads, including to separate host/symbiont transcriptomes with bowtie2, follow the script bowtie2_pairedend_README.txt

-# first need to create a template script containing the correct sequence of left, right, and output names (along with standard flags)
-# ex. "bowtie2 --local -x /mnt/beegfs/home/mstudiva/db/Host -1 R1_Host_1.fastq -2 R2_Host_1.fastq -S Host_1.fastq.sam --no-hd --no-sq --no-unal"
-launcher_creator.py -j bowtie.sh -n bowtie -q shortq7 -t 6:00:00 -e studivanms@gmail.com
-sbatch bowtie.slurm

 #------------------------------